joyacamil/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. forEach() execute a ?command? for each element in an array). map() does that and put it in a new array.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a function is an object. a method is a function that is AN OBJECT'S PROPERTY.

 3. What is closure?

-4. Describe the four rules of the 'this' keyword.
+4. Describe the four rules of the 'this' keyword. global implicit explicit new binding

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() is used to call upon its parents properties.

 ## Project Set up